 This year Snyder wants to explore ways to encourage a more naturally interdependent community.
 Some ideas may start small with invitations for a neighborhood dinner, or reaching out to community organizations to see about hosting an event in their park.
 “I was very glad to see that AARP has local staff and volunteers – that was encouraging,” says Snyder, who is interested in the AARP Oregon’s NeighborWalks program.

-Synder also started a caregiving and support action group she calls CareWorks to meet once a month for pizza.
+Synder also started a caregiving and support action group through the organization CareWorks, to meet once a month for pizza.
 “This has been a great source of support.
 Being able to talk with and listen to other caregivers is a great relief,” says Synder.
 “In fact, some folks have found out about resources available that they didn’t know about.”
-She had learned about resources to share through AARP contacts in her community.

 Another step might be to build an intentional community of tiny houses on an extra lot beside her house.
 Snyder says she is eager to connect with others and learn more about what people are actually doing related to micro-housing communities and learn what’s possible in her area.
 “I would really like to know if this is something we could do, and if it would be a good solution,” says Snyder.